hcarnes/hcarnes.github.io/_posts/2019-3-18-NYC-Geoclient-API .markdown

 published: true
 ---

 Did you know NYC has a [GeoClient API](https://developer.cityofnewyork.us/api/geoclient-api)?
 Filth Finder uses the NYC GeoClient API to load establishments from the NYC Open Data API, geocode the data, and store the data to the database.
-This post will cover the backend of Filth Finder, including how the API is setup, geocoding the establishment addresses, and creating an endpoint so that users can view nearby restaurants.
-Wow, that's a lot!
+This post will unpack how the backend of Filth Finder works.

+> The term "establishment" refers to a restaurant.

-**You can view Filth Finder's code, including the backend, [here](https://github.com/hcarnes/filth_finder).**
+**Filth Finder is an application that loads NYC restaurants near you and allows you to view health inspection violations at each restaurant.
+You can view Filth Finder's code, including the backend, [here](https://github.com/hcarnes/filth_finder).**

-> Geocoding is the computational process of transforming a physical address description to latitude and longitute coordinates.

-## What does the API do?
+## What does the Filth Finder Rails API do?

-Here is what the Filth Finder Rails API achieves:

 1. Runs a one-time rake task that seeds the database with all of the NYC establishments and their geocoded locations.
 2. Provides an endpoint for fetching the top 50 restaurants closest to the user.